 Rhinoplasty is an ideal choice for patients who have a large bump or prominent tip, or those who have aesthetic or functional problems caused by injury.
 Rhinoplasty is popular for women, men and teenagers, and can often have a very positive effect on a person’s self-esteem.
 Successful nose plastic surgery can be a life-changing experience.
-The key to successful nose reshaping is creating symmetry and a nose that complements the patient’s facial features.
+The key to successful nose reshaping is a natural looking nose that complements and enhances the patients features and appearances.

-Dr. Thomas Loeb, one of New York City’s top rhinoplasty surgeons, favors a natural-looking rhinoplasty outcome and one that is in perfect harmony and balance with the face.
-He also performs revision rhinoplasty for patients who have had disappointing results with prior surgical procedures.
+Dr. Thomas Loeb, one of New York City’s top rhinoplasty surgeons, favors a natural-looking rhinoplasty outcome and one that is in harmony and balance with the face.
+He also specializes in revision rhinoplasty for patients who have had disappointing results with prior surgical procedures.

 Rhinoplasty not only addresses the appearance and proportions of your nose, it can also correct a deviated septum, which can lead to serious breathing difficulties.
 One of the most commonly requested plastic surgery procedures, rhinoplasty surgery can help:

 Nose reshaping is performed on an outpatient basis under local or general anesthesia.
-An incision is typically made inside the nostrils for inconspicuous scarring, though patients needing a cartilage graft may require an incision around the base of the nose.
-Any bumps are removed or refined to create a new profile.
-Then, depending on your requested changes, the nasal bones are broken and re-positioned carefully so that they meet in the mid-line and narrow the bridge.
+An incision is typically made inside the nostrils for inconspicuous scarring.
+Bumps are removed or refined to create a new profile.
+Then, depending on your requested changes, the nasal bones are broken and re-positioned carefully so that they meet in the mid-line and make the bridge proportional to the face.

 If you suffer from a deviated septum, the nasal structure will be adjusted for improved alignment that will alleviate breathing impairments.